Directly to the content

 Weintrauben (reich an Resveratrol)

-In the human body, this molecule has various functions and effects.
-Through both direct and indirect antioxidant effects, resveratrol strengthens the antioxidant system and supports essential protective mechanisms.
+In the human body, the molecule has various functions and effects.
+Both through direct and indirect antioxidant effects, resveratrol strengthens the antioxidant system and supports essential protective mechanisms.

 Resveratrol Kapseln